adamchen151/stbg/README.md

 - Checkers
 - Battleship

-x is the horizontal axis and y is the vertical axis
+In all of the games, x is the horizontal axis and y is the vertical axis

+Minesweeper and Chess in particular are a work in progress